hstarmans/firestarter/README.md

 It is unknown if the board can handle the current required for moving a spindle.
 The bill of materials for each board can be found in their subfolder.

+# Costs
+Building 3 boards cost me around 174 euro's The components cost is 104 euro's at Farnell.
+I paid around 70 euro for 5 PCBs made by Eurocircuits.
+These had a gold finish and a delivery time of a couple of days.
+Later, I used PCBway at around 26 dollars and a lead time of 5 day